joaoHass/joaoHass/README.md

-I've been working professionally for +4 years with Java, C#, and PHP.
+I've been working professionally for +4 years with .NET